bowtoes/brrtools/readme.md

 ```shell
 make HOST=WINDOWS TARGET=WINDOWS
 ```
+NOTE: Windows-based compilation is untested; don't be surprised if it fails for whatever reason.

 To customize the type of binary to generate, there are different environment varivariables that can be set before compilation:
   * `BITS`: Set to `32` to generate a 32-bit binary, or `64` for a 64-bit